-Dating to 1123 and adjoining one of London's oldest hospitals, St Bartholomew-the-Great is one of London's most ancient churches.
-The Norman arches and profound sense of history lend this holy space an ancient calm, while approaching from nearby Smithfield Market through the restored 13th-century half-timbered archway is like walking back in time.
-The church was originally part of an Augustinian priory, but became the parish church of Smithfield in 1539 when Henry VIII dissolved the monasteries.
+Dating from 1123, St Bartholomew the Great is one of London's oldest churches.
+The Norman arches and profound sense of history lend this holy space an ancient calm, and it's even more atmospheric when entered through the restored 13th-century half-timbered gatehouse.
+The church was originally part of an Augustinian priory but became the parish church of Smithfield in 1539 when Henry VIII dissolved the monasteries.

-William Hogarth was baptised here and the young American statesman Benjamin Franklin worked in what is now the Lady Chapel as an apprentice printer.
-The church has been used as a setting for many films and TV productions, including Four Weddings and a Funeral, Shakespeare in Love, Sherlock Holmes, and a very funny mobile-phone advertisement satirising the royal wedding of Prince William and Kate Middleton in 2011.
-Look out for the astonishingly macabre Damien Hirst gilded statue of St Bartholomew with his flayed skin (2006).
+Painter William Hogarth was baptised here, and the young American statesman Benjamin Franklin worked as an apprentice printer in what is now the Lady Chapel.
+The church has been the set for many films and TV productions, including Four Weddings and a Funeral, Shakespeare in Love and Sherlock Holmes.
+Look out for the astonishingly macabre Damien Hirst gilded bronze statue of St Bartholomew with his flayed skin (2006).